 Featherstonhaugh, George William.
 Excursion through the Slave States, from Washington on the Potomac to the Frontier of Mexico.
 London: Murray, 1844.

-Fisk, Moses, and Tim Barlow.
+Tim Barlow.
 The Life and Writings of Moses Fisk.
 Crossville, TN: Barlow, 1980.

 Folmsbee, Stanley J., and Vernon Roddy.
 Historical Highlights of Tennessee: Twelve Articles on the Early History of Tennessee: Commemorating the State's Sesquicentennial: Written for the People of Tennessee.
 Hartsville, TN: Upper Country People Probe, 1981.